WakiMak/trentent.github.io-forked/_posts/2011-11-18-count-characters-in-a-batch-file.md

 tags:
   - scripting
 ---
-I have an issue where I need to ensure I don&#8217;t exceed a certain number of characters in a script.
+I have an issue where I need to ensure I don't exceed a certain number of characters in a script.
 Specifically, I cannot exceed 64 characters while making a group through script in AD.
 To do this I came up with the following:

 <pre class="lang:batch decode:true">ECHO OFF
 :Set some variables, the string variable, a second string variable and our starting count.